-Representative VEASEY: Are they doing enough, as it relates to social media and other sorts of manipulation in that area?
+VEASEY: Are they doing enough, as it relates to social media and other sorts of manipulation in that area?

-Mr. BISCHOF: I know that we are working with civil society groups to improve the way that information is presented.
-Your detailed question on social media, I would need to get back to you on that.
+BISCHOF: So I know that we're working with civil society groups to improve the way that information is presented.
+But your detailed question on social media, I'd need to get back to you on that.

-Representative VEASEY: Okay.
-Okay.
-Then also too, because you you have mentioned Transnistria several times.
-What is your sense of what the average person there ultimately wants?
-Because I think that because of the sort of peculiar situation of where they sit, and, of course, how they can ultimately affect Moldova's overall security, that is a very sensitive area.
-When people there say that this is what they ultimately want to see, exactly what is it?
+VEASEY: OK.
+OK.
+And then also too, because you you've mentioned Transnistria several times.
+And what is your sense of what the average person there ultimately wants?
+Because I think that because of the sort of peculiar situation of where they sit, and, of course, how they can ultimately affect Moldova's overall security, that that's a very sensitive area.
+But when people there say that this is what they ultimately want to see, exactly what is it?
 Can you give us a sense of that?

-Mr. BISCHOF: It is a challenging question.
-I think that there is a significant human rights situation in Transnistria that bears talking about.
+BISCHOF: It's a challenging question.
+I think that there's a significant human rights situation in Transnistria that bears talking about.
 De facto authorities continue to restrict fundamental freedoms and hold political prisoners.
-Progress on human rights in Transnistria is a critical piece of Moldova's reform progress, and it is imperative for their future EU accession.
+Progress on human rights in Transnistria is a critical piece of Moldova's reform progress, and it's imperative for their future EU accession.
 Obviously, the State Department regularly engages on political prisoner cases, pressing for release and encouraging our colleagues in Chisinau to prioritize the work of public authorities focused on improving human rights in Transnistria.
 So I think, you know, by way of answer to your question, I think the people there want what all people want.
 They want freedom and the ability to have the right to speak.
-We are quite concerned about the human rights situation there.
+And so we're quite concerned about the human rights situation there.

-Representative VEASEY: Yes, yes.
+VEASEY: Yeah, yeah.
 No, thank you.
-I am almost out of time.
+I'm almost out of time.
 Thank you.

-Representative LAWLER: Thank you, Commissioner Veasey.
-Oh, one follow-up question on Commission Veasey's line of questioning with respect to Ilan Shor, who is currently in Israel.
+LAWLER: Thank you, Commissioner Veasey.

+Oh, one follow-up question on Commission Veasey's line of questioning with respect to Ilan Shor, who's currently in Israel.
 Has the State Department done anything with respect to seeking extradition to Moldova?

-Mr. BISCHOF: It is a difficult question for me, because I am not able to comment on ongoing law enforcement matters.
-This is exactly the kind of question I can take back and give you a separate answer on, sir.
+BISCHOF: So it's a difficult question for me, because I'm not able to comment on ongoing law enforcement matters.
+But this is exactly the kind of question I can take back and give you a separate answer on, sir.

-Representative LAWLER: I would appreciate a separate answer.
+LAWLER: I would appreciate a separate answer.
 Thank you.

 With that, I want to thank our witness, Mr. Bischof, for his testimony.
-That concludes panel one.
+And that concludes panel one.
 We will now welcome our guests here from Moldova for panel two.
-I would ask that Mr. Grosu and Ms. Gherman and Mr. Hill join us at the witness table.
+And I would ask that Mr. Grosu and Ms. Gherman and Mr. Hill join us at the witness table.

 All right.
 Well, thank you for joining us here today.
-I will now ask Mr. Grosu to provide his testimony and give him 5 minutes.
+I will now ask Mr. Grosu to provide his testimony and give him five minutes.